leimaau/dict-store/README.md

 ## Introduction

-This is my mdx-mdd storage warehouse, mdx-mdd file in the main branch, mdx-mdd text file in the TXT branch, If i'm free, i will modify.
+This is my mdx-mdd storage warehouse, mdx-mdd file in the main branch, mdx-mdd text file in the TXT branch, If I had time, I would revise it.

 ## Use Guide